DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 *'The 2nd segment' is dedicated for DOERS who believe in industrialization of framework in real world (all bundeled in "DataMesh-as-a-Code on Cloud for Industrialization" section).
 This segment intends to share keys aspects of codesets (please note, it's the key aspects of the complete codesets) in order to Industrialize Enterprise Data MESH framework.*

 *'The 3rd segment' is dedicated for FASCINATED ONLOOKERS who believe in continuous learning.
-I am sharing herewith Curated list of Data Mesh reference artefacts in Public Domain.
+I am sharing herewith Curated list of cherishable Data Mesh reference artefacts in Public Domain for your leisurely consumption.

- journey industrialization of framework in real world (all bundeled in "DataMesh-as-a-Code on Cloud for Industrialization" section).
-This segment intends to share keys aspects of codesets (please note, it's the key aspects of the complete codesets) in order to Industrialize Enterprise Data MESH framework.*

-- :eight_pointed_black_star: [THE SEGMENT 1 for Data Mesh **POETS**!] - **Conceptual Universe of 'Ditributed Data Mesh 2.0'**
+- :eight_pointed_black_star: [The SEGMENT 1 for Data Mesh **POETS**!] - **Conceptual Universe of 'Ditributed Data Mesh 2.0'**

 	- |1| [What is Enterprise Data MESH](https://github.com/DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation#what-is-enterprise-data-mesh) |
 	- |2| [Domain-driven GOAL of Data Mesh](https://github.com/DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation#the-domain-driven-goal-of-data-mesh) |